BradLeeCB/heroku18-buildpack-imagemagick-webp/README.md

-heroku-buildpack-imagemagick-heif
+heroku18-buildpack-imagemagick
 =================================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick  with HEIF support binaries into your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick with support binaries into your project.

 This one works with [Heroku stack](https://devcenter.heroku.com/articles/stack) `heroku-18`.